 3. Expanding Marquee

 Marquee is the best way to get your new release to the right listeners and activate your fanbase.
 Global superstars and independent artists alike have made Marquee a critical part of their release strategy, so we’re expanding the beta to even more artist teams beyond the U.S. and Canada.
 Soon, artists in the UK, Ireland, Australia, and New Zealand will be able to book Marquees through their local Spotify teams.
 And in the United States, we’ll introduce a self-serve platform so teams can book campaigns and see results directly in Spotify for Artists.
+Read more about Marquee's expanded access and how Justin Bieber, beabadoobee, and Lyrica Anderson have used it to draw fans to their new releases here.

 4. Discover Discovery Mode